Goldbach versus de Polignac numbers: APPENDIX

+for any $A>0$ and all large $N$.
+Using this estimate in combination with the trivial uniform bound $\max_a |E(N,a,q)| \leq N/q +1$, we find that for any $A>0$, the error term in \eqref{satz2} is of size at most

-holds for some pair of constants $\varpi, \sigma >0$.
-We observe that the smoothness parameter $\sigma$, which plays an important role in the above equidistribution estimate, forces the support of $f$ to lie within $\Delta_{k}(0, \sigma)$.
-This accounts for the occurrence of $\sigma$ in Propositions \ref{mainasymp} and \ref{Mbound}.\\ \\ {\bf Acknowledgements} I would like to thank Terence Tao for suggesting this problem and for many useful discussions throughout the project.
+In the last line we used a standard divisor sum bound $\sum_{r \leq x} \tau_{s}(r)^2/r \ll_s (\log x)^{s^2} $.
+This concludes the proof of Lemma \ref{mainasymp}. \\ {\bf Acknowledgements.} For the most part, the results in this paper were obtained in my doctoral thesis.
+I would like to thank Terence Tao for suggesting this problem and for many useful discussions throughout the project.
 I also extend my gratitude to Shagnik Das and Sam Miner for sharing their combinatorial insights.